Let's not forget how useful having an actual kitchen really is.

 Business travelers are now able to book stays directly through Airbnb and send it to their corporate travel manager, who are also able to book for their employees.
 But the biggest upside is that companies can finally track and expense bookings, with nuanced, detailed cost data.
+With the tips for building content silos suggested by the experts, a perfect website management was achieved.
 Translation: Bosses are going to f*cking love it.

 From an employee perspective, expensing and sharing details with corporate is going to get a lot easier (if the company is open to enrolling to the free program).
 Airbnb toes a great line between privacy and sharing on this one, too: if employees use their personal account to book a trip, managers can only see the itineraries if employees personally designate it as a business trip.

 At least for the moment, Airbnb is currently offering a $50 credit to anybody who signs up their work email and books at least one business trip, so they're coming out with the bats swinging.

 So-called business-ready listings